Girl Scouts give free masks to Guyon Saunders Resource Center

 “As of right now we have done a very good job of not allowing COVID to affect our homeless population and so these masks have been crucial in making that happen. we are so appreciative to the girl scouts in saying we’re going to help you,” Junie Wagner, Executive Director for Guyon Saunders Resource Center, explained.

-Stacey Leimen , a Girl Scout troop leader for troop 5754 said giving to the comunity is what being a Girl Scout is all about.
+Stacey Leimen, a Girl Scout troop leader for Troop 5754, said giving to the community is what being a Girl Scout is all about.

 “I try to instill in my girls put your best foot forward, help your community.
 I want them to have a heart to help other people,” Leimen said.